 And, of course, we use social media to communicate with fellow NLC hunters who will clang a virtual bell in cyberspace’s town square if a display is happening.

-Wait until sunset and then, if the sky is clear, wrap up warmly, grab your binoculars and camera if you have them and head out.
+If you want to see Noctilucent Clouds, wait until sunset and then, if the sky is clear, wrap up warmly, grab your binoculars and camera - if you have them - and head out.

-If you have a clear view to the north from your garden you won’t need to go any further than that, but as is the case with observing the aurora, the lower, flatter and less obscured your northern horizon is, the better your chances will be of seeing something.
+You need a clear view to the north and the lower, flatter and less obscured your northern horizon is, the better your chances will be of seeing a display.

 And then?
 Then you wait.
 The NLCs will either appear, or they won’t.